 So far the only candidate not running as part of either major party or as an independent, Kalata entered the race as a Libertarian.
 According to his website, Kalata does not live in the district, but feels it “needs better representation.”
 Abortion rights are expected to play a role in this and other elections with control of the House on the line, and Kalata stands apart from most other candidates in the race with a belief in the right to receive one until “right before giving birth,” according to his website.
 He has not recorded any fundraising.

 The former member of Congress has returned and he wants his seat in the House back.
-Suozzi decided to give up his seat last year in order to launch a failed bid for governor against Gov. Kathy Hochul.
+Suozzi decided to give up his seat in 2022 in order to launch a failed bid for governor against Gov. Kathy Hochul.
 He lost that race and went to work for a consulting firm afterward, but now he’s got his eye on his old job.
-Suozzi announced that he would launch a campaign in early October, but said that a formal launch would come after the November elections this year.
-Before making his campaign public, Suozzi had been making calls in order to pick up support from his former colleagues.
-Given his long history in the district and position formerly representing the district, he will likely emerge as one of the front-runners in the Democratic primary.
-Since opening his campaign account, Suozzi recorded $500 in fundraising, but ended the quarter with $58,000 on hand thanks to leftovers from his 2022 campaign.
+Since Suozzi’s early October announcement that he would launch his campaign, his would-be competitors Josh Lafazan, Zak Malamed, William Murphy and Anna Kaplan (for now) chose to drop out of the race in favor of endorsing him.
+On Dec.
+7, Suozzi was selected as the Democratic nominee in the upcoming February special election to replace the recently ousted Santos.
+Since opening his campaign account, Suozzi recorded $500 in fundraising, but ended the filling period with $58,000 on hand thanks to leftovers from his 2022 campaign, according to September disclosures.

 Behar is one of the only candidates announced so far to live in the Queens portion of the district.
 He has described himself as a “progressive capitalist,” differentiating himself from other progressive Democrats who have self-identified as socialists.
 Behar most recently ran for New York City Council this year against incumbent Council Member Linda Lee, and had run for the same seat in 2021 when it was open.
 He garnered negative attention during that earlier race for past vulgar comments he had posted online, in addition to criticism he received for comments he made during the race about Lee, who was running for the open seat as well.
 Before jumping into politics himself, Behar worked as former New York City Council Member Barry Grodenchick’s counsel for six years.
 He has not recorded any fundraising numbers yet.